 The school’s Programme of Inquiry supports a focus on Social Studies across year groups in the school.

 In the PYP, personal, social and physical education (PSPE) is concerned with the individual’s well-being through the promotion and development of concepts, knowledge, attitudes and skills that contribute to this well-being.
 Well-being is intrinsically linked to all aspects of a student’s experience at school and beyond.
 It encompasses physical, emotional, cognitive, spiritual and social health and development, and contributes to an understanding of self, to developing and maintaining relationships with others, and to participation in an active, healthy lifestyle.

 PSPE is integral to teaching and learning in the PYP and is embodied in the IB learner profile that permeates the programme and represents the qualities of internationally minded students and effective lifelong learners.

-At Quarry Bay School, student wellbeing is achieved through the learning and teaching of conceptual understandings and outcomes within the PSPE scope and sequence.
-Well-being is further supported through the promotion of supportive practices and programs such as positive education, mindfulness and the Friends and Fun Friends programmes that run in Year 5 and Year 2 respectively.
-PSPE provision across the school is mapped on Curriculum Overviews.
+At Quarry Bay School, student well-being is achieved through the learning and teaching of conceptual understandings and outcomes within the PSPE scope and sequence.
+The PSPE programme includes learning based on interactions, identity and active living.
+As an ESF school, QBS in 2019-2021 are beginning to introduce a RSE (Relationships and Sexuality Education) curriculum to support PSPE.
+This curriculum focuses on relationships, gender, values and sexuality, staying safe and the human body.
+Well-being is further supported through the promotion of supportive practices and programs such as positive education and mindfulness.
+Well-being provision across the school is mapped on Curriculum Overviews.